JorritvandenBerg/milestone-dapp/README.md

 # Milestone
-Milestone is a decentralized app for virtual collaboration.
-It allows to bind a conditional digital asset payment to a project task.
+Milestone is a decentralized platform for virtual collaboration.
+It allows to add conditional digital asset payments to the succesful execution of a project task.
+The front-end is hosted on https://www.mstone.io and provides an interface to create milestones, but the smart contract can also be used directly.
+That requires attaching assets when invoking the 'milestone' operation.

 This GIT repository contains the smart contract, middleware and a Python interface for application servers like Flask.
 The interface relies both on
 RPC methods and Redis messages to the middleware.
+The smart contract operations are included in the Usage paragraph below.

-This package also contains the tools for a private net deployement, in a Docker environment.
+This package also contains the tools for a private net deployement in a Docker environment.

 ## Table of Contents